Ashwin820/NOTA/README.txt

-Description and Background : The project, 'NOTA: The Choice of Mugwumps?', essentially explores how NOTA impacts vote share of the independent candidates.
+Description and Background : The project, 'NOTA: The Choice of Mugwumps?', essentially explores how NOTA votes in India impact the vote share of independent candidates.
 This repository consists following files:

 1. NOTA_Mugwumps.pdf : Contains introduction, literature review, methodology, results, conclusion and appendices.
 This document is the torso of the project.
 Interested reader should start here.
 A skimming reader should also start here but can skip literature review, methodology, and (of course) the appendices.